Marcelo-Diament/store-block/README.md

 ```

 ### TIP
-To continue the store-block course, you just need to close the issu. ;)
+To continue the store-block course lessons, you just need to close the issue. ;)
 ___